surtlab/How_to_recreate_published_figures/Preventative_Tailocin_Fig1.md

 **Step 1: Prepare the Environment in R**

 These commands will load various libraries into the active R environment.
-If you receive an error that one of these libraries isn't recognized, simply use the command 'install.packages()'
+If you receive an error that one of these libraries isn't recognized, simply use the command install.packages()`

 ```
 library(RCurl)